If you’re new to composting you’ll want the very best compost bins on the market.

 This is a low price and decent quality outdoor compost bin.

 It’s not the biggest bin around which means it’s going to be better for couples or singles than for whole families but it is well-made and ought to stand up to the rigors of the weather while producing great compost.

-You can check out the Redmon Green Culture 65-Gallon Compost Bin on Amazon.
+You can check out the Redmon Green Culture 65-Gallon Compost Bin online.

 Honorable Mention: Envirocycle The Most Beautiful Composter in The World

 However, the trade off is that it’s also one of the most expensive composters that we’ve ever seen too.